 Why I chose Fuji

-Also, as I later discovered (lucky me), the Fuji X-Trans sensor is not equipped with a low-pass filter, which means more H-alpha signal coming to the matrix.
-It's a very good thing for photographing high H-alpha emitting regions like the Rosette, California, or North America Nebulae.
+Also, as I later discovered (lucky me), the Fuji X-Trans sensor is not equipped with a low-pass filter, which means more H-alpha signals are coming to the matrix.
+So it's a very good thing for photographing high H-alpha emitting regions like the Rosette, California, or North America Nebulae.

 Dedicated Astronomy Cameras (CCD/CMOS)